auth0/nextjs-auth0/README.md

 ### On the server (Pages Router)

-On the server, the `getAccessToken(req)` helper can be used in `getServerSideProps`, API routes, and middleware to get an access token to call external APIs, like so:
+On the server, the `getAccessToken(req, res)` helper can be used in `getServerSideProps`, API routes, and middleware to get an access token to call external APIs, like so:

 ```tsx
 import type { NextApiRequest, NextApiResponse } from "next"